LostArtefacts/TRX/docs/trx/MIGRATING.md

 ## TRX

+### Version 1.10 to 1.11

+1. **The waterfall mist object was renamed**
+   The object that emits waterfall mist is `waterfall_mist` in every game, leaving the `waterfall` name to TR4's animated waterfall meshes.
+A script naming the old one, and a strings file overriding its name, need updating:
+   - `trx.catalog.objects.WATERFALL` is now `trx.catalog.objects.WATERFALL_MIST`
+   - the string key `objects/waterfall/name` is now `objects/waterfall_mist/name`

 ### Version 1.9 to 1.10

 The Lua API was rewritten, and most of what it breaks is a rename.
 Run your